bedroom

 Guest bedroom ideas cozy up when hotel-style bedding includes an extra top layer.
 A crisp duvet feels clean, while a lightweight quilt adds comfort.
 Use a 90x96-inch quilt on a queen for an even drape.
 Keep the colors soft so the bed stays calm.
 This simple stack keeps the bed ready for changing temperatures.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Crisp duvet plus a guest-ready top layer
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Crisp white duvet with a light stitched qu

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a guest bed with crisp duvet and light quilt layer.
 Materials: cotton duvet, stitched quilt, linen shams, light oak wood.
 Warm low diffused window light, creamy whites with soft sand accents.
 Mood: tidy, calm, welcoming.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.